 Also, living with someone with emotional trauma can result in a child adopting behaviors based on the idea that the world isn’t a safe place.
 This learned trauma from a child’s surroundings is called environmental trauma.
 If trauma is passed on from one generation to the next, even though subsequent generations didn’t experience the trauma, it’s called generational trauma.

-Trauma can impact every aspect of a child’s life, including their emotional, physical, and psychological well-being.
-And a person can carry those effects into adulthood.
+Emotional trauma, which is an adverse emotional response to trauma, can impact every aspect of a child’s self, including their emotional, physical, and psychological well-being.
+It can cause emotional trauma symptoms in children, who, without professional help, can carry those effects long-term into adulthood.

 Childhood trauma can affect an adult physically through: